128technology/docs/docs/concepts_monitoring.md

 | 3.0.0        | per input `sample-interval` and `push-interval` were introduced |
 | 1.2.0, 2.1.0 | `lib-directory` was introduced                                  |

 The monitoring agent has its own set of configurations and looks for inputs from specific directories on disk.
-By default, the configuration for the agent should be present in `/etc/128t-monitoring/config.yaml` and uses YAML format which looks something like this:
+By default, the configuration for the monitoring agent should be present in `/etc/128t-monitoring/config.yaml` and uses YAML format.
+For example:

 ```yaml
 name: user-agent